 - (1) See Note 5 of the Notes to Financial Statements for a discussion of the methodologies used to value securities in the portfolio. - (2) Investment is on non-accrual status. - (3) Represents a security with a payment-in-kind component ("PIK").
 At the option of the issuer, interest can be paid in cash or cash and PIK.
 The percentage of PIK shown is the maximum PIK that can be elected by the portfolio company. - (4) The investment in Rampart Detection Systems, Ltd does not represent a "qualifying asset" under Section 55(a) of the 1940 Act as the principal place of business is in British Columbia, Canada.
-As of December 31, 2020, less than 1% of the total fair value of investments represents non-qualifying assets. - (5) Investment is non-income producing as of December 31, 2020. - (6) Represents an illiquid investment.
-At December 31, 2020, 100% of the total fair value of portfolio investments are illiquid. - (7) Represents an investment valued using significant unobservable inputs. - (8) On March 14, 2019, the Company filed a lawsuit against Great Value Storage, LLC due to a breach of contract.
+As of December 31, 2021, less than 1% of the total fair value of investments represents non-qualifying assets. - (5) Investment is non-income producing as of December 31, 2021. - (6) Represents an illiquid investment.
+At December 31, 2021, 100% of the total fair value of portfolio investments are illiquid.
+All of the Company's portfolio investments are generally subject to restrictions on resale as "restricted securities." - (7) Represents an investment valued using significant unobservable inputs. - (8) On March 14, 2019, the Company filed a lawsuit against Great Value Storage, LLC due to a breach of contract.
 See Note 8 of the Notes to Financial Statements.
-The Company has not received financial statements since August 2018. - (9) On September 1, 2020, the Company received notice from Performance Alloys, LLC that it was not allowed to make its monthly interest payment due to a minimum availability threshold on its revolving line of credit that it must maintain in the underlying agreements with its first lien holder.
+The Company has not received financial statements since August 2018.

-SCHEDULE OF INVESTMENTS as of December 31, 2020 (Continued)
+PRINCETON CAPITAL CORPORATION SCHEDULE OF INVESTMENTS as of December 31, 2021 (Continued)

-December 31, 2020
+December 31, 2021

-The following tables show the fair value of our portfolio of investments (excluding U.S. Treasury Bills) by geography and industry as of December 31, 2020.
+The following tables show the fair value of our portfolio of investments (excluding U.S. Treasury Bills) by geography and industry as of December 31, 2021.